 Strongman training is demanding, repetitive, and often uncomfortable.
-Progress takes time, and results rarely come from short bursts of effort.
-Motivation is what keeps athletes engaged through long training cycles, difficult sessions, and setbacks.
+Progress takes time, and the results rarely come from short bursts of effort.
+Motivation is what keeps you engaged through the long training cycles, the hard sessions, and the setbacks.

-While motivation naturally rises and falls, successful Strongman athletes build systems that keep them moving forward regardless of how they feel on a given day.
+Motivation naturally rises and falls.
+The athletes who succeed build systems that keep them moving forward no matter how they feel on a given day.

 Understanding Motivation in Strongman